What Is an Agile Team?

 Integrators are sometimes needed for large agile projects involving independent but closely coordinated subsystems.
 They are responsible for integrating subsystems as well as testing, which may be done by an external testing team.

-2. An Independent Testing and Audit Team
+2. What Is the Role of the Independent Testing and Audit Team in Larger Scrum Projects?

 During the product development lifecycle, an independent testing and audit team may work alongside Scrum team members.

-3. Technical and Domain Experts
+3. What Is the Role of the Technical and Domain Experts in Larger Scrum Projects?

 Architect Owners may be needed for architectural envisioning, decision-making, and planning.
 There may be multiple Architecture roles in a single subteam, working on connected subsystems of the project.